clarissalimab/prometheus-and-grafana-toy/README.md

-# Prometheus + Grafana toy
+# Prometheus and Grafana toy

-This is a toy project to play with Prometheus and Grafana.
+A toy project to test Prometheus metrics and recording rules in Grafana locally.

+It allows you to create fake metrics in Prometheus, record rules and visualize them in Grafana.

 ## How to run